-As our recent and current consultations on strategic report guidance and the UK Corporate Governance Code show, there is an expectation that companies report not only for investors but for a broader range of stakeholders: companies should address their impact in financial and non-financial terms and communicate how they generate and preserve value.
-During the strategy period our work on corporate governance and reporting will explore how most effectively to meet these expectations.
-Similarly, expectations of audit and assurance are growing.
-We will be working in coalition with investors, business and others to shape the future of audit to meet the public interest.
+There are growing societal expectations of business.
+As our consultations on the strategic report guidance and the UK Corporate Governance Code show, there is a strong expectation that companies report not only for investors but for a broader range of stakeholders, Companies should address their impact in financial and non-financial terms and communicate how they generate and preserve value.
+Issues such as diversity and environmental and social impact are increasingly important if company reports are to be meaningful for investors and the wider public.
+The FRC will lead a wide-ranging debate on future reporting models and help develop models that meet these wider expectations.